MattKevan/uxlift/_concepts/analytics-research.md

 ---
-title: Three Uses for Analytics in User-Experience Practice
+title: Analytics research
 intro: In order to make the most of analytics data, UX professionals need to integrate this data where it can add value to qualitative processes instead of distract resources.
 tags:
-- Analytics
 - Strategy
-- UX esearch
+- Research
 linkurl: https://www.nngroup.com/articles/analytics-user-experience/
 ---